 Macquarie's Whistleblower Program (Program) provides numerous channels for staff and external parties to confidentially raise concerns about improper conduct, including suspected breaches of the Code of Conduct.
-The Program, which is managed by the Integrity Office, is supported by the Whistleblower Policy and includes an externally managed service that enables concerns to be raised anonymously.
-All concerns raised with the Integrity Office or through the externally managed service are assessed and where appropriate, investigated.
+The Program, which is managed by the Integrity Office, is supported by the Whistleblower Policy and the Integrity Hotline, an externally managed service that enables concerns to be raised anonymously.
+All concerns raised with the Integrity Office or through the Integrity Hotline are assessed and where appropriate, investigated.